Digital Library Federation: History

-The Digital Library Federation was formed on May 1, 1995, by twelve academic libraries, the New York Public Library, U.S. Library of Congress, U.S. National Archives and Records Administration, and the Commission on Preservation and Access (CPA).
+The Digital Library Federation was formed on May 1, 1995, by twelve academic libraries, the New York Public Library, US Library of Congress, US National Archives and Records Administration, and the Commission on Preservation and Access (CPA).
 The purpose of the organization was to create a distributed, open, digital library.

 In September 1995, CPA received a nine-month planning grant from IBM for $100,000 on behalf of DLF to support the preparation of a technological and policy proposal with specific guidelines for creating and maintaining a national digital library.

 Over the next nine months, DLF convened a Planning Task Force to establish working groups to consider the key technical, financial, and organizational issues to forming a national digital library, resulting in three areas of focus in which DLF could play a role in building a digital library infrastructure: discovery and retrieval, rights and economic models, and archiving.
 A report was issued to IBM on June 1, 1996.

 Many of the DLF's early efforts formed around defining and elaborating technical architectures for digital libraries.
 This work focused on interoperability and metadata standards, and work was conducted intensively by the relatively small cadre of persons from the first institutions, most on a core "technical architecture committee" in DLF.
 For example, an early initiative led by one member of the committee, Bernie Hurley, was the articulation of an SGML DTD for encoding information about digital objects.
 That work, MOA2, ultimately evolved into METS.
 Similarly, in the area of interoperability, much of the early interest in interoperability moved form a focus on the Z39.50 protocol to work on Open Access Initiatives and OAI-PMH.

 DLF began under the wing of the Council on Library and Information Resources, but spun off into its own group after a few years.
 It was absorbed back into CLIR in 2010.

 Organization

-DLF has 190 members as of spring 2019.
-Members include larger research institutions in North America, small liberal arts colleges and their libraries, public libraries, museums, and cultural heritage organizations, but organizations such as the Coalition for Networked Information (CNI), Joint Information Systems Committee (JISC), the Los Alamos National Laboratory (LANL) research library, and Online Computer Library Center (OCLC) are also members.
+DLF has more than 130 members as of July 2026.
+Members include large research institutions, liberal arts colleges, academic and public libraries, museums, and cultural heritage organizations, most in North America.
+The Coalition for Networked Information (CNI), Metropolitan New York Library Council, Council of Independent Colleges, Jisc, ITHAKA, and other organizations are also members.

 The program is staffed by employees of the Council on Library and Information Resources (CLIR).
 The DLF program is governed by the CLIR board and a DLF advisory committee drawn from member institutions.
 Most of the group's activities are conducted by fellows and staff from member institutions who volunteer to coordinate a particular project or plan forum activities.